orstavik/JoiEvents/docs/1_Intro/0_Why_Events.md

 >
 > Components can therefore be developed independently: most often by the same developer, but at different times; but also by different developers in a team, possibly the same time.

+## WhatIs: up?

+Events up!
+Attributes and properties down.

+But.
+To understand this expression, you need some context.
+By "up", the expression means "upper DOM contexts", not elements higher positioned *within* the DOM context the function you are writing is located.
+We need an example:

+Let's say you want to write

+in the

+In the DOM, which locations are known?
+The location of the events

 ## References

  *